nkpro2000/VENUS-recipe/README.md

 # Ventoyed Ultimate Saver
-Live-os for All Needs | Repair Tools to Fix Any Problem | Windows & Linux
+Live-os for All Needs | Repair Tools to Fix Any Problem | Linux, Windows & Android
 **in a Pen Drive**

 ## Ventoy (A new bootable USB solution)